Ready-to-use Vial, Cartridge and Syringe Filling Machines

 No-touch transfer (NTT) advanced

 The nested objects are also delivered in two bags for the fully automated NTT.
-The outer bag is clamped manually or automatically at the machine, cut open, and the tub in the inner bag is moved over to Class B. This is followed by fully automated bag stretching, followed by fully automated clamping and cutting.
+The outer bag is clamped manually or automatically, cut open, and the tub in the inner bag is moved over to Class B. This is followed by fully automated bag stretching, followed by fully automated clamping and cutting.
 The tub is then transported to the aseptic core area (clean room class A/ISO 5).

 H2O2